dragmine149/EToH/README.md

 - Default / saved settings
 - "me" user (just a quick button to load our data)
 - Better way of showing which badges are obtainable and which are not.
+- Have towers sorted (locally) instead of relying on the server.
+- Fully functional offline mode